-- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas projection, mining, or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and can, also come from gas stations, urban storm water runoff, and septic systems. - Radioactive contaminants which can be naturally occurring or be the result of oil and gas production and mining activities. - Total Coliform.
+- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas projection, mining, or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and can, also come from gas stations, urban storm water runoff, and septic systems.

+- Radioactive contaminants which can be naturally occurring or be the result of oil and gas production and mining activities.
+In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
+Food and Drug Administration regulations establish limits for contaminants in bottled water which must provide the same protection for public health. - Total Coliform.
 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially-harmful, bacteria may be present. - Nitrate in Drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
 High nitrate levels in drinking water can cause blue baby syndrome.
 Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
 If you are caring for an infant, you should ask for advice from your health care provider. - Nitrite.
 Infants below the age of six months who drink water containing nitrite in excess of the MCL could become seriously ill and, if untreated, may die.
 Symptoms include shortness of breath and blue-baby syndrome. - Arsenic -your drinking water meets EPA's standard for arsenic.
 Only a small amount of Arsenic was detected in your system.
 EPA's standard balances the current understanding of arsenic's possible health effects against the cost of removing arsenic from drinking water.
 EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems (40 CFR 141.154(b)(1)).
-Some people who drink water containing arsenic in excess of the MCL over many years could experience skin damage or problems with their circulatory system, and may have an increased risk of getting cancer

-(40 CFR 141.154(f) and 141.153(d)(6)).
+Some people who drink water containing arsenic in excess of the MCL over many years could experience skin damage or problems with their circulatory system, and may have an increased risk of getting cancer (40 CFR 141.154(f) and 141.153(d)(6)). - PFOA Perfluorooctanoic Acid, your water detected levels over the limit for PFOA, compliance is determined by a running annual average.
+The typical or likely source per NJAC 7:10-5.2(b)4 stated in table below.